-In August 2020, employees of sex toy retailer and education center Good Vibrations in Boston successfully completed a six-week strike held in response to, among other problems, a lack of COVID-19 related safety practices in their store from company management.
-This is the story of how their strike came into existence and how solidarity among coworkers and perseverance led them to success in their movement.
+In August 2020, employees of sex toy retailer and education center Good Vibrations in Boston successfully completed a six-week strike.
+This was in response to a lack of COVID-19–related safety practices in their store from company management.
+This is the story of how their strike came into existence and how solidarity among co-workers and perseverance led them to success in their movement.

 We had a wide range of intersectional identities gathered around this cause of providing free education and quality, yet empathic, consultation on sexual health and wellness products.
 Folks went above and beyond in our stores, coming up with dozens of original workshop concepts and exploring everything from community-sourced, trans-specific sex education, to how different star signs might interact sexually.
 Our unique experiences brought the safe to the space.
 If you were trans, disabled, or struggling with mental illness, we had folks who were not only trained, but experienced, in navigating these nuances.

-When communication within the workplace power dynamic became strained, well before the emergence of COVID-19 in the United States, the camaraderie we had as marginalized workers was put into action.
+When communication within the workplace power dynamic became strained, well before the emergence of COVID-19 in the United States, we put into action the camaraderie we had as marginalized workers.

-We began with discussing our concerns as a collective rather than as individuals who were encouraged to remain alienated from one another.
+We began with discussing our concerns as a collective rather than as individuals who management encouraged to remain alienated from one another.
 As it became obvious that issues with morale were both mutual and unaddressed as a whole, the question of collective action dug its roots into our minds.
-When COVID-19 hit, whispers of unionization were dissipated as we scrambled to ensure our safety and secure unemployment.
+COVID-19 dissipated our co-workers’ whispers about unionization as we scrambled to ensure our safety and secure unemployment.

 When the dust settled somewhat and our recall process began, communication issues reached a boiling point.
 Learning about our recall via social media, receiving conflicting information about the process, and being wholly unsure about what kind of workplace we would be walking into left us missing around half of our staff.